 During 2019, FF Inc., a U.S.-based subsidiary incorporated in California, issued a loan to FF Hong Kong Holding Limited, a holding company subsidiary established in Hong Kong, in the aggregate amount of \$1.2 million, which was the only transaction that involved the transfer of cash or assets throughout our corporate structure during 2019.
 During 2020, LeSee Automotive (Beijing) Co.
 Ltd., a PRC Subsidiary, assigned to Legacy FF its obligation to pay certain notes issued by a third party in the aggregate principal and accrued interest amount of \$26.5 million.
 Also during 2020, Smart Technology Holdings Ltd., a subsidiary incorporated in the Cayman Islands, transferred to FF Hong Kong Holding Limited \$1.7 million in cash, in the aggregate, by way of capital contributions to fund the PRC Subsidiaries' operations.
-During 2021, Smart Technology Holdings Ltd. transferred to FF Hong Kong Holding Limited \$1.7 million proceeds from the sale of PIPE Shares.
+During 2021, Smart Technology Holdings Ltd. transferred to FF Hong Kong Holding Limited \$1.0 million proceeds from the sale of PIPE Shares.
 In August 2021, Legacy FF extended a loan of \$50.0 million to FF Automotive (Zhuhai) Co.
 Ltd., a PRC Subsidiary, for the purpose of acquiring a technology license agreement with a third party.
 We transferred cash or assets of \$9.1 million from Smart Technology Holdings Ltd. to FF Hong Kong Holding Limited during the fourth quarter of 2021.
-In August 2022, November 2022 and December 2022, FF U.S. extended loans of \$4.0 million, \$2.0 million, respectively, to FF Hong Kong Holding Limited to fund the operations of the PRC Subsidiaries have not transferred cash or other assets to FFIE, including by way of dividends.
+In August 2022, November 2022 and December 2022, FF U.S. extended loans of \$4.0 million, \$2.0 million and \$2.0 million, respectively, to FF Hong Kong Holding Limited to fund the operations and intend to effect additional contributions as appropriate.
+As of the date hereof, the PRC Subsidiaries have not transferred cash or other assets to FFIE, including by way of dividends.
 FFIE does not currently plan or anticipate transferring cash or other assets from our operations in China to any non-Chinese entity.